gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   as new Restart DTLS connection.

-- When the handshake for the a new traffic DTLS connection has been completed, new Traffic and Restart DTLS Key Contextes are derived.
+- When the handshake for the a new traffic DTLS connection has been completed, new Traffic and Restart DTLS Key Contexts are derived.
   New Traffic DTLS Key Context is being used for traffic.

 User Data for any ULP traffic MAY be initiated immediately after